mikeerickson/gulp-phpspec/README.md

 ## Changelog

+- 0.3.2: Bug Fixes
+    - Fixed issue related to spec files not being completed due to missing callback

 - 0.3.1: Asset modifications
     - Added new icons for pass and fail which can be used by notify plugin (see example below for usage) /assets/test-pass.png
       /assets/test-fail.png

 - 0.3.0: Bug Fixes
   - refactored noInteraction option to match PHPSpec option (was called noInteract)